Commissions

 You may, of course, already have the perfect photo – if so, that’s great!

-These are the most popular sizes but additional sizes are available on request.
-I am always happy to discuss your individual requirements.
+These are the most popular sizes but additional sizes are available on request

 Prices above are for unframed portraits; I always recommend having your portrait professionally framed.

 Postage and packaging would be charged as extra.
-My final artwork is not sprayed with any fixative (as this dulls the colours) but will be packaged securely with a sheet of glassine paper to protect the artwork from being smudged.
+My final artwork is not sprayed with any fixative (as this dulls the colours) but will be packaged securely with a sheet of glassine paper to protect the artwork and then sandwiched between sheets of foamboard.
 I recommend that this stays in place until your framer has framed the work.